CS3219-AY2526Sem1/cs3219-ay2526s1-project-g17/history-service/README.md

 ## Prerequisites
 - Node.js 18+ and npm
 - Accessible MongoDB connection string
-- Upstash Redis REST URL and token (used by the rate limiter)

 ## Installation & Local Development
 1. Install dependencies: